Grace periods

 })

-- So, we try to call the factory again to refresh the cache entry.
-But oops, the database is down ( or factory is failling for any other reasons ).
+• So, we try to call the factory again to refresh the cache entry.
+But oops, the database is down ( or factory is failing for any other reasons ).

 As a result, instead of displaying an error page to the user, we are serving data that's a little out of date.
 Depending on your use case, this can result in a much better user experience.